JacquesLucke/blender_vscode/README.md

 ### How can I open blender file automatically when running `Blender: Start`?

-Add the path to .blend file to `additionalArguments`:
+Add the path to .blend file to [`blender.additionalArguments`](vscode://settings/blender.additionalArguments):

 ```javascript
 "blender.additionalArguments": [